bgian/Sketch-iOS-Library/README.md

 **Usage**

 1. Open `UIBlurEffectStyle.sketch`
-2. Right click on a blur
+2. Right click on a blur type
 3. Copy & Paste style on a layer

 **Process**